 Ingredients

-- 2 tuna steaks
+- 12 oz. tuna steaks about 340 gm.

 - 2 tablespoons extra virgin olive oil

-- 1 teaspoon everything bagel seasoning or 1/2 tsp. salt and 1/2 tsp. ground black pepper
+- 1 teaspoon everything bagel seasoning

 - 1 tablespoon honey